For Authors|For Editors|For Reviewers

 • Editors will have the option of seeking additional reviews when needed.
 Authors will be informed when Editors decide further review is required.

 • All submitted manuscripts are treated as confidential documents.
-Editors, reviewers and editorial stuff involved in the review process should disclose conflicts of interest resulting from direct competitive, collaborative, or other relationships with any of the authors, and remove oneself from cases in which such conflicts preclude an objective evaluation.
+Editors, reviewers and editorial staff involved in the review process should disclose conflicts of interest resulting from direct competitive, collaborative, or other relationships with any of the authors, and remove oneself from cases in which such conflicts preclude an objective evaluation.

-• Privileged information or ideas that are obtained through peer review must not be used for competitive gain.
+• Privileged information or ideas that are obtained through peer-review must not be used for competitive gain.

-• Our peer review process is confidential.
+• Our peer-review process is confidential.

 A reviewer should, therefore, treat a manuscript sent for review as a confidential document.
 It should neither be shown to nor discussed with others except, in special cases, to persons from whom specific advice may be sought; in that event, the identities of those consulted should be disclosed to the Editor.
 Reviewers should not use or disclose unpublished information, arguments or interpretations contained in a manuscript under consideration, except with the consent of the author.
 Reviewers should notify Discovery Medicine if they have any conflict of interest regarding a specific manuscript, and should not review the article.